oracle/node-oracledb/doc/api.md

   determined if the input data is null.
 The output data type will always be the same as the input data type.

-- A `maxSize` attribute should be set for `oracledb.STRING` or `oracledb.BUFFER` OUT or IN OUT binds.
+- A `maxSize` attribute should be set for String and Buffer OUT or IN OUT binds.
   This is the maximum number of bytes the bind parameter will return.
-If the output value does not fit in `maxSize` bytes, then an error such *ORA-06502: PL/SQL: numeric or value error: character string buffer too small* or *NJS-016: buffer is too small for OUT binds* occurs.
+If the output value does not fit in `maxSize` bytes, then an error such *ORA-06502:
+  PL/SQL: numeric or value error: character string buffer too small* or *NJS-016: buffer is too small for OUT binds* occurs.

   A default value of 200 bytes is used when `maxSize` is not provided for OUT